 Earth’s natural resources including clean air, fresh water, and all that we associate with “nature” are being consumed by mankind 1.75 times faster than the planet’s ecosystems can regenerate.
 Did you know that as of July 29, we have used up our “resource budget” that we were allowed for the entire year?
 [A quick reminder: it’s only the beginning of August today].

-July 29 this year marked what is known as “Earth Overshoot Day” based on calculations by Global Footprint Network, an international research organisation that is reconditioning how the world measures and manages the utilisation of natural resources.
-The date for every year is arrived at by calculating the amount of resources such as water, land, fish and forests all of humanity uses, along with how much carbon-dioxide is let out into the atmosphere.
+July 29 this year marked what is known as “Earth Overshoot Day” based on calculations by Global Footprint Network, an international research organization that is reconditioning how the world measures and manages the utilization of natural resources.
+The date for every year is arrived at by calculating the amount of resources such as water, land, fish, and forests all humanity uses, along with how much carbon dioxide is let out into the atmosphere.

-Farm activities that are well-planned and critically managed for better efficiency at every point of the production cycle could bring down the gap between the crop’s current and potential yields.
-Climate-smart farming practices that include irrigation systems optimised for the region’s climatic and water stress conditions, and the prudent use of fertilisers and other agri-inputs can ensure sustainable farming in the long run.
+Farm activities that are well-planned and critically managed for better efficiency at every point of the production cycle could shorten the gap between the crop’s current and potential yields.
+Climate-smart farming systems that include irrigation systems optimized for the region’s climatic and water stress conditions, and the prudent use of fertilizers and other agri-inputs can ensure sustainable farming in the long run.

 If we cut food waste by half worldwide, we would move Overshoot Day by 10 days.
 To be sustainable, development ultimately must also fit within our planet’s resource budget.